arosenkranz/scenarios/notebook-api-lab/02-get-notebooks.md

 Since you've recently created a notebook, the next thing to learn is how to interact with it outside of Datadog.
 You'll start by getting your notebook's data so you can see what data is returned.

 > **Note**: You'll use cURL commands to interact with the API in this lab, but you can also use a Datadog client library offered in your choice of programming language.
-Check out the documentation for the <a href="https://docs.datadoghq.com/api/latest/notebooks" target="_datadog">Notebooks API<a> to learn more.
+Check out the documentation for the <a href="https://docs.datadoghq.com/api/latest/notebooks" target="_datadog">Notebooks API</a> to learn more.

 ## Get All Notebooks